steadybit/helm-charts/charts/steadybit-extension-datadog/README.md

 ### Installing the Chart

 To install the chart with the name `steadybit-extension-datadog`.
-To learn more about supported the supported values for `datadog.siteParameter` and `datadog.siteUrl`, please see [Datadog' site documentation page](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site).
+To learn more about supported the supported values for `datadog.siteParameter` and `datadog.siteUrl`, please see [Datadog's site documentation page](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site).
 You may alternatively decide to configure the `datadog.*` values through a pre-existing secret.
 See the documentation for [`datadog.existingSecret`](https://github.com/steadybit/helm-charts/blob/main/charts/steadybit-extension-datadog/values.yaml#L15) to learn more.

 ```bash
 $ helm upgrade steadybit-extension-datadog \